sirauronmach3/wow-raid-boss-strats/MoP/HoF/AmberShaperUnsok.md

   - This effect stacks
     - (I don't know what the cap on stacks is, assume it is unattainable)
   - Strat:
     - Keep this up on Amber-Shaper for the entire fight.
-This will
+This is the skill which will dramatically increase the rate at which you move through this fight.

 ## Phase 1